adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 If the colour changes, then we need to update the name and the value, making the abstraction pointless.

-There are alternatives (which we'll cover later) and a search and replace maybe all we need.
+Not only are there alternatives to variables and mixins (which we'll cover later), but a search and replace maybe all we need.

 ## 5. Tooling and developer convenience

 CSS preprocessors require extra tooling.
-Firstly, developers shouldn't be forced to use a particular editor just to be able to use the tool.
+Developers shouldn't be forced to use a particular editor just to be able to use the tool.
 That's the tail wagging the dog.

-Secondly, extra stuff adds complexity.
+Also, extra stuff adds complexity.
 This needs to be understood, upgraded and maintained&mdash;all of which increases cost and the chance of issues.

 ## 6. Saving generated files (or not)

-Should we save the generated files or not?
-[Not sure, but we don't agree on the answer](http://stackoverflow.com/questions/13185170/using-less-and-version-control-should-generated-css-be-included-in-a-repo).
-In this case,  prepare for [Concensus Driven Development](http://www.nczonline.net/blog/2015/04/14/consensus-driven-development/).
+Whether we should [save the generated CSS](http://stackoverflow.com/questions/13185170/using-less-and-version-control-should-generated-css-be-included-in-a-repo) or not is something we don't agree on as a community.
+In which case, it's time for some [Concensus Driven Development](http://www.nczonline.net/blog/2015/04/14/consensus-driven-development/).

 ## 7. Capability and understanding

-CSS preprocessors and the workflows around them have become widespread.
+Whilst CSS preprocessors and the workflows around them have become widespread, there is still a knowledge gap.
+Particularly, when it comes to understanding the trade-offs.

-However, due to their complexity there is still a knowledge gap especially in terms of the trade-offs discussed here.
-Is it a massive deal?
-No. Is it worth considering.
-That's up to you.
+There's a big difference between understanding a tool, and using it effectively without introducing other problems.

-## But what about variables, mixins, and nesting etc?
+## What about variables, mixins, and nesting?

 A solid approach to writing [maintainable CSS](http://maintainablecss.com) solves most problems.
 In anycase, we can mimick *variables* and *mixins* by using comma-delimited CSS selectors: